-2023-2026 MIC TIP Public Participation
+2024-2027 MIC TIP Public Participation

-- Correspondence to agencies seeking calendar year 2027 project requests and other 2024-2026 project activities not listed with the 2023-2026 TIP were sent to representative agencies in June 2023 soliciting candidate multi-modal transportation projects. - The draft TIP projects were reviewed by the MIC on August 16, 2023 and action by the MIC officially approved releasing the draft TIP document for public comment beginning September 1, 2023. - The 2024-2027 Superior Urbanized TIP will be posted on or before August 31 to the MIC and NWRPC websites prior to publication of the legal notice officially opening the 30-day public comment period on September 1, 2023. - Legal notice on the 30-day public comment period will be published on September 1, 2023 in The Superior Telegram.
-A copy of the public notice and affidavit will be included in the appendix. - Letters were distributed to various state and federal agencies, Tribal Nations, and other local organizations as part of the MIC's consultation and outreach efforts in seeking input regarding the draft TIP.
-Copies of the letters are included in the appendix. - A virtual public information meeting is scheduled for September 15, 2023.
-MIC staff will present the 2024-2027 TIP and to answer questions during the information session. - Public comments and staff communication to questions related to the draft TIP will be summarized and included in the appendix. - The Transportation Advisory Committee (TAC) will take action on the 2024-2027 TIP on October 17, 2023.
-A summary of public comments will be included in the appendix.
+- Correspondence to agencies seeking calendar year 2027 project requests and other 2024-2026 project activities not listed with the 2023-2026 TIP were sent to representative agencies in June 2023 soliciting candidate multi-modal transportation projects. - The draft TIP projects were reviewed by the MIC on August 16, 2023 and action by the MIC officially approved releasing the draft TIP document for public comment beginning September 1, 2023. - The 2024-2027 Superior Urbanized TIP was posted on or before August 31 to the MIC and NWRPC websites prior to publication of the legal notice officially opening the 30-day public comment period on September 1, 2023. - Legal notice on the 30-day public comment period was published on September 1, 2023 in The Superior Telegram.
+A copy of the public notice and affidavit is included in the appendix. - Letters were distributed to various state and federal agencies, Tribal Nations, and other local organizations as part of the MIC's consultation and outreach efforts in seeking input regarding the draft TIP.
+Copies of the letters are included in the appendix. - A virtual public information meeting was held on September 15, 2023.
+MIC staff presented the 2024-2027 TIP and were available to answer questions during the information session. - Public comments and staff communication to questions related to the draft TIP are summarized and included in the appendix. - The Transportation Advisory Committee (TAC) recommended approval of the 2024-2027 TIP on October 17, 2023.
+A summary of public comments is included in the appendix.